Homebrew/homebrew-bundle/README.md

 ## New Installers/Checkers/Dumpers

-`brew bundle` currently supports Homebrew, Homebrew Cask, Mac App Store, Whalebrew and Visual Studio Code.
+`brew bundle` currently supports Homebrew, Homebrew Cask, Mac App Store, Whalebrew, Visual Studio Code, and VSCodium.

 We are interested in contributions for other installers/checkers/dumpers but they must: